gravi1984/file-anlyzer/Readme.md

 ---
 - Reads, processes, and extracts information from a standard format file as required.
 - Inpu files are assumed to be mchine-generated and clean.
-- Input files should not contains record with same time and have order in time (as requirement implies).
-While considering it's more common in real world that records may be delivered more than once and misordered, basic deduplication and ordering is performed when analyze the file.
+- As sample file implies, input does not contains record with same time and have order in time.
+While considering it's common in real world that records may be delivered more than once and misordered, basic deduplication and ordering is performed when analyze the file.